Congratulations to the 2022 Volunteer Graduates!

 The Tusayan Fire District was created in 1996 for Tusayan, AZ at the request of the Grand Canyon National Park.
 Until 1999 the department was all-volunteer, hiring full-time Chief Robert Evans and a firefighter that year.
 T.F.D. has grown and transformed over the years, starting in an old helicopter hanger on the east side of Highway 64.
 The current Fire Chief is Greg Brush, who joined T.F.D. in 2005.
 T.F.D.'s current Assistant Chief is Ray D'Albini who started in April of 2017.

-Tusayan Fire is a combination department made up of full-time career and volunteer firefighters.
-Our volunteers are the backbone of the department, and we are grateful for all the hard work they have put in over the years.
+Tusayan Fire is a combination department made up of full-time career, reserve, and volunteer firefighters.
+Our volunteers are the backbone of the district, and we are grateful for all the hard work they have put in over the years.

 Fire & Medical Safety Tips